bionfinc/pomodoro/README.md

 1. `python3 manage.py migrate`

 ### Updating existing database models
+The below steps will need to be made in the Heroku CLI once the changes have been deployed to Heroku
 1. `python3 manage.py makemigrations [app name]`
 1. You should get an output siimlar to `[app name]/migrations/0003_auto_20200712_1548.py`
 1. `python3 manage.py sqlmigrate [app name] [migration number]` (migration number in the above step is shown as '0003')